Menu

 Written record of feedback received will be provided to the Quality Services Coordinator.
 All feedback will be included in the annual Agency Report.

-Should you discontinue services with Access Resources, we will be pleased to arrange an exit interview which will provide you the opportunity to give valuable feedback about Access Resources and its services.
+Should you end services with Access Resources, we will be pleased to arrange an exit interview which will provide you the opportunity to give valuable feedback about Access Resources and its services.
 This information is collected on an exit survey, and it stays confidential.

 To continually provide services, feedback is essential - we hope you let us know how we did in providing your supports!